 - It is free to do and if they don’t have a pen to mark each one off just have them stick their finger thru the paper!
 This is one of the Disneyland tips my kids really love.

 - Keeping them fed and hydrated will keep them happier (and you).
 Usually they aren’t thinking about food until you get into line and stop for a minute.

 - We buy larger snacks like this so everyone can share.
 It’s the best bang for your buck like this bag of caramel corn.

 - Use a hair tie to secure the top when you’re done.
 Put it in your backpack, and you are ready when the “I’m kinda’ hungry” times come calling.

-- We also eat at the restaurants that offer bread bowls (filled with soup or chili) because it’s big enough for 2, thus spending a bit less, and they’re very filling to keep you going for the whole day too!
+We also eat at the restaurants that offer bread bowls (filled with soup or chili).
+It’s big enough for 2, thus spending a bit less.
+They’re very filling to keep you going for the whole day too!

 - Make sure you take video too.
 I surely will look back on this one and remember just how small she was when she wore these ears. 😉

 - If you’re from out of town here are some other places to go in Southern California you might want to check out too.